dessalines/thumb-key/README.md

 I'd be happy to accept additions to add more languages, and layouts.
 To start:

 - Read the letter position guidelines above.
 This means you'll likely need a letter frequency chart for text written in your language.
+  - The general rule is: popular vowels on the right, bottom to top, consonants on the left.
 - Copy [this file](https://github.com/dessalines/thumb-key/blob/main/app/src/main/java/com/dessalines/thumbkey/keyboards/ThumbKeyV4.kt), or another sample keyboard from the same folder.
   - Change the characters to whatever you'd like.
   - This file contains both a _shifted_, and _non-shifted_ keyboard, so make sure you take care of both.